-During 2013-2014, follow up precision ground gravity survey was completed on three aeromagnetic anomalies (7, 10A and 10B) located in the western part of the licence where Cambrian cover is absent or thin.
-Aim was to determine if the magnetic targets have associated gravity response.
+During 2013-2014, follow up precision ground gravity survey was completed on aeromagnetic anomaly (7) located in the northern part of the licence where Cambrian cover is absent or thin.
+Aim was to determine if the magnetic targets has associated gravity response.
 The detailed interpretation of acquired ground gravity data by the geophysicist was planned but not completed.